fabiencelier/geoguessr-tips/README.md

   - [Map maker tool](https://www.geoguessr.com/map-maker) of GeoGuessr
   - [Wikipedia page](https://en.wikipedia.org/wiki/Coverage_of_Google_Street_View)

-Some countries have very limited street viewed areas:
+Some countries have very limited street viewed areas.
+It can reduce the places to search for a city name or road number and also improve random guesses.

 ### Jordan